-More US teens postponing sex: studyMay 3rd, 2012 in Health /
+More US teens postponing sex: studyMay 3, 2012 in Medicine & Health / Health

 More US teenagers are postponing sex than in 1995, and hormonal contraceptive use is up among those who are sexually active, said US health authorities on Thursday.